Transcriptions and accessibility

 Roman numerals

 • Reasoning: Roman numerals can be problematic for users relying on screen readers.
 Screen readers often have trouble differentiating between letters and numbers and consequently increase the likelihood that the numbers will be incorrectly read by text-to-speech tools.
-Roman numerals appearing in manuscript or correspondence may include a note after the number, [in Roman numerals] to let researchers know Roman numerals were originally used.

 • Examples: